Vansh-Rajput/DevTinder/README.md

 Route Matching -> ✅ Prefix-based (matches /path and anything after)	❌ Exact match (unless you manually add /*) HTTP Methods   ->	All methods	                                          All methods

+# JSON vs JS Object

+- json is used for data exhange through apis, data here is almost stored in string.
+- cant use any function,variables or comments.
+- use double quotes for all keys and values (mandatory)

+- used as data struc in js.
+- can use func,variables.
+- not mandatory to use "", used when members have spaces.